BattMoTeam/BattMo/Documentation/JOSS/paper.md

 The Doyle-Fuller-Newman (DFN) [@Doyle1993ModelingCell] approach is used as a base model.
 We include fully coupled thermal simulations.
-It is possible to include degradation mechanisms such as SEI layer growth, and the use of composite material, such as a mixture of Silicon and graphite.
+It is possible to include degradation mechanisms such as SEI layer growth, and the use of composite material, such as a mixture of silicon and graphite.

 The models are set up in a hierarchical way, for clarity and modularity.
-Each model corresponds to a computational graph, which introduces a set of variables (the nodes) and functional relationship (the edges).
+Each model corresponds to a computational graph, which introduces a set of variables (the nodes) and functional relationships (the edges).
 This design enables the flexibility for changing and designing new models.

-The solver in BattMo uses automatic differentiation and support adjoint computation.
+The solver in BattMo uses automatic differentiation and supports adjoint computation.
 We can therefore compute the derivative of objective functions with respect to all parameters efficiently.
 Gradient-based optimization routines can be used to calibrate parameters from experimental data.